-If you or someone you love has been injured in a Denver dog bite accident, the law firm of Kane Dulin McQuinn Young is here to help.
+If you or someone you love has been injured in a Denver dog bite accident, the law firm of Dulin McQuinn Young is here to help.

 Contact us today to schedule a free consultation with one of the members of our legal team.

 Denver has strict laws regarding dog bites and liability for the damages those injuries cause.
-At Kane Dulin McQuinn Young, our skilled Denver dog bite attorneys want you to understand these laws, and how they can affect the outcome of your dog bite claim.
+At Dulin McQuinn Young, our skilled Denver dog bite attorneys want you to understand these laws, and how they can affect the outcome of your dog bite claim.

-When you retain Kane Dulin McQuinn Young, you get a team of professionals working to build a trial-ready case on your behalf.
+When you retain Dulin McQuinn Young, you get a team of professionals working to build a trial-ready case on your behalf.
 We will put all of our resources behind you.

 This could involve any of the following and more: